nskrdev/stat-ca2/presentation-script.md

 - **r = -1**: Perfect negative correlation (as one increases, the other decreases)
 - **r = 0**: No linear relationship

-**Why Correlation Matters:**
+**Why Correlation Matters for Modeling:**

-Understanding correlations helps us:
+Correlation analysis is the bridge between exploration and prediction.
+It helps us:
-1. Identify predictive relationships
+1. **Identify predictive relationships**: Which variables can forecast deaths?
-2. Understand which variables measure similar things
-3. Build better regression models
+2. **Quantify relationship strength**: How much variance do they share (r²)?
+3. **Select model predictors**: Choose variables with strong correlations
+4. **Understand model potential**: r² from correlation = maximum R² from simple regression
-4. Avoid multicollinearity (using highly correlated predictors together)
+5. **Avoid multicollinearity**: Don't use highly correlated predictors together

+**The Key Insight**: If two variables have correlation r = 0.886, then r² = 0.785.
+This means a simple linear regression using one to predict the other will achieve AT MOST R² = 0.785.
+Correlation analysis tells us the ceiling for our models.

 **Our Methodology:**